felixdulfer/angular-iconic/README.md

      alt="lock">
 ```

-Please not that the path in this example is resolved to `'/bower_components/open-iconic/svg' + '/' + 'lock.svg'`.
+Please not that the path in this example is resolved to an absolute path, like `'/bower_components/open-iconic/svg' + '/' + 'lock.svg'`.
 You'll wan't to consider some of the limitations this might bring you.

 Note that you can still use _absolute_ `data-src` if you need to.
 Any relative `data-src` will need to be relative to the configured `svgDir`.
 Absolute paths will remain untouched.